-Without protection, the victim is at the mercy of tons of moving steel that often kills upon impact.
-Even at relatively slow speeds, the victim can sustain dislocated bones or muscles, fractures, amputations, bleeding, head wounds, and other significant injuries.
-Some of the most common injuries include broken bones in the legs followed by internal injuries and traumatic brain injuries.Causes of Pedestrian Accidents
+Without protection, the pedestrian is at the mercy of tons of moving steel that often kills upon impact.
+Even at relatively slow speeds, the pedestrian can sustain bone fractures, internal trauma, head injury, amputations, and other significant injuries.
+The most common injuries include broken legs, internal injuries, and traumatic brain injuries.Common Causes of Pedestrian Crashes in Folsom

 - Drivers who are backing up or making left, right or U-turns.